epitzalis/event-ui/README.md

 ## Features and functionalities

-This project was created from scratch (as you can see in the commit history), and include all features and functionalities viewed in the seven labs and Openanthon day.
+This project was created from scratch (as you can see in the commit history), and include all features and functionalities explained in the seven labs and Openanthon day.

 ## Additional features